-Many often wonder what to do with property if the owner appears to have abandoned it.
+People often wonder what to do with property if the owner appears to have abandoned it.
 This guide will assist you in identifying relevant statutes and other materials to research this topic.
-Do note, however, that sometimes it is unclear whether the property is truly abandoned and you will need to consult an attorney for a definitive answer.
+Do note that sometimes it is unclear whether the property is truly abandoned.
+In these cases, you will need to consult an attorney for a definitive answer.